runicscribe/worldbuilding-docs/dae-machina/culture/races/dragons.md

 magical artifacts, art, or knowledge.
 Dragons have their own spoken language, but can often speak and write in a variety of human languages.
 Many dragons are philosophers and researchers, devoting a great deal of time to unraveling how some aspect of the universe works.
 There have also been a number of dragon warlords and conquerors who have taken over local human civilizations over the ages, although these have generally limited their conquests to within their own territories.
 Since dragons are solitary and have an extremely low population density, there is no real dragon civilization, although some dragons have contributed to the success of certain human civilizations.
+Younger dragons (50-500 years of age) tend to be more likely to interact directly with humans, for a variety of reasons (there are less arrogant/assured of their superiority at this age; they may not yet have the power/influence to carve out their own territory; they are physically smaller, such that they can be mostly comfortable among human architecture, etc.)

 Because of their size and large appetite, dragons tend to be solitary, with territories ranging in size from 20,000 to 100,000 square kilometers (this is equivalent to a circular region with radius 80 to 180 kilometers).
 As a consequence, the global dragon population is around 1000 – 2000 dragons.
 Dragons will sometimes form agreements with the humans living in their area, usually something along the lines of the dragon not attacking their cities in return for a regular tribute of meat.
 Dragons usually eat large herd animals such as deer or sheep, although they may eat humans if given cause to.

+Dragons are extremely long-lived, with a natural lifespan of around 4000 - 6000 years.
+Due to their magical nature, most dragons learn to magically extend their life beyond their natural limits.
+Because of this immense longevity, dragons reproduce rarely, only one or two dragons born every few centuries.
+The one exception is after especially cataclysmic events that actually manage to impact the dragon population - in the wake of such events, there tend to be quite a few new dragons born.
+For this reason, there are quite a few dragons just over 5000 years old, (born just after the Dragon war), as well as a dozen or so born during or after the Uon war.

+## Reproduction and Development

+Require specific nutirents (most comonnly found in members of the Cercis or Concha families) to be fertile.
+(Exact nutrients requireed are different between male and female dragons - serpentfish or certain aquatic mammals are also sufficent for males)

+If these conditions are met, a female dragon will begin to ovulate (although never more that once in one year).

+Similar to certain reptiles, female dragons may store sperm internally for up to 3 months before releasing an egg for fertilization.

+When an oocyte relized this way is fertilized, the other structures that make up the egg start to form around it, starting with the yolk, and ending with the shell.
+This process takes about 3-6 (? months), after which the egg is laid.
+The embryo must develop for a futher 6-12 (?) months before the egg hatches.

+Dragon eggs are relatively small compared to their body size, about 12 - 20 cm in diameter.

+Newly hatched dragons are likewise quite small - about the side of a housecat.
+After hatching, they grow fairly rapidly for the first 100 years of their life, after which their growth slows down substantially, although it never quite stops.
+Phisical development occurs quickly - at 3-6 months they can run, glide short distances, and hunt small game.
+Mental development is rather slower - for the first few years of their life, they operate mainly on instict.
+By 10 years, they have comparable intelligence to a young human child.
+This is also when they start being able to fly (rather than just glide).
+Dragons reach sexual maturity at about 30-40 years of age, and mental maturity at 50-60, although are still not truly considered an adult by other dragons until they reach 100.
+Upon reaching 1000 years, dragons are considered elders worthy of respect in the dragon community

 All dragons naturally have access to an imense amount of magical power.
 Most dragons are also skilled sorcerers, and often use magic to appear to “breathe” elemental blasts like fire or ice.
 Their magical nature also assists in their ability to fly.
 Some dragons can shapeshift into a human(like) form.
-When they shapeshift, they retain their mass (with a corresponding increase in density), and much of their original strength, as well as all their magical abilities.
-Due to the complex nature of this transmutation, it takes rather more time (around an hour) than conventional shapehifting.
+When they shapeshift, they typically retain their mass (with a corresponding increase in density), and much of their original strength, as well as all their magical abilities.
+Due to the complex nature of this transmutation, it takes rather more time (up to an hour) than conventional shapehifting.

 Some dragons use their magical strength to petrify foes.
 These dragons are someties refered to as basilisks (or gorgons if they take human form).